Adam Collins

 Other Lebanese banking claims

-Acting for other claimants in claims to recover money from the Lebanese banking system.
+Acting for various other claimants in claims to recover money from the Lebanese banking system.

-Acting for Barclays, Funding Circle, Lloyds, and the Royal Bank of Scotland in various claims relating to alleged frauds, wrongful payments, breaches of financial regulation, alleged failures to detect frauds, misappropriated funds, stolen goods, and unpaid debts (including the enforcement of security).
+Acting for Barclays, Funding Circle, Lloyds, and the Royal Bank of Scotland in a range of claims relating to alleged frauds (and alleged failures to detect frauds), wrongful payments, breaches of financial regulation, misappropriated funds, stolen goods, and unpaid debts (including the enforcement of security).

 Corporate/M&A